Danpowers24/Capstone-client/README.md

 # Application Title: A Description

-At the base level, this application allows the user to create and take quizzes.
+This application allows a user to sign up and sign in.
+A user can create quizzes and questions for those quizzes.
+A user can CRUD on their quizzes and questions.
 This application was inspired by the need for a way for [PACTS](http://csph.brighamandwomens.org/cultural-dexterity-nih-r01-awarded/) researchers to test surgeons on whether or not they were retaining knowledge from the curriculum the researchers were developing.

 ## Important Links